wcsanders1/DesignPatterns/README.md

 ### Template Method

 The company has several departments to which you may apply for a job.
 Although the hiring process for every department consists of the same steps, each department's steps have slightly different implementations.
 The **template method** pattern makes it easy to preserve the order of the steps and ensure they all occur, while also allowing for different implementations.

+### Visitor
+After asking you a series of questions about various aspects of your person, this program will calculate your level of sophistication.
+It implements the **visitor pattern** to separate the calculation logic from the models containing personal-aspect information.